Imgkl/EventFlux/README.md

 ## Why EventFlux? 🌟

 - **Streamlined Connection Handling**: Easy setup for connecting to event streams with support for both GET and POST requests. 🔌
-- **Auto-Reconnect Capability**: Seamlessly maintains your connection, automatically reconnecting in case of any interruptions. 🔄
+- **Auto-Reconnect Capability**: Seamlessly maintains your connection, automatically reconnecting in case of any interruptions.
+Devs can choose to do linear or exponential backoff  🔄
 - **Real-Time Data Management**: Efficient processing and handling of real-time data streams. 📈
 - **Error Handling**: Robust mechanisms to manage connection interruptions and stream errors. 🛡️
 - **Versatile Instance Creation**: Offers both singleton and factory patterns for tailored SSE connections. 🌍
 - **Customizable**: Extendable to fit various use cases and custom implementations. ✨

 ## EventFlux for Every Scenario 🌟